Comparisons11 min read

 Security & Track Record

 Both are SIPC-insured up to $500,000 ($250K cash).
 Both use two-factor authentication.
 Both are regulated by FINRA and the SEC.
-On paper, they're equal.
+On paper, equal.

-Winner: Fidelity on institutional trust.
+Winner: Fidelity on institutional credibility.

 Pros and Cons